akha324/Quiz-App---Update/README.md

 the leaderboard where the user can see their top 10 scores.
 The latter button redirects the user to a page where he or she can select the social media platform to send their score to.
 They include “Facebook”, “SnapChat”, “Twitter”, and “Instagram”.

+🚀 How to Deploy the Server

+To deploy the server on GitHub, open the following link: https://akha324.github.io/Quiz-App---Update/ To deploy the server on Heroku, open the follwing link: https://quizapp-update-813af058569c.herokuapp.com/

 📄 License

 The project is open-source, which means it’s free for anyone to use.
 However, it’s still a work in progress and feedback on this software is greatly appreciated.